Wholesaling real estate has been a significant investment strategy for years, and its relevance will grow in 2024.

 The first is a “contingency clause,” and the second is a “right to assign” clause.

 The contingency clause allows you to back out of the deal if something unforeseen occurs during a physical inspection that keeps the deal from making financial sense.

-The right to assign clause gives you the ability, as a wholesaler, to make money on the deal by assigning the contract to a third party, like your investor.
+As a real estate wholesaler, the “right to assign” clause gives you the ability to make money on the deal by assigning the contract to a third party, like your investor.